A 2020 List of Websites Dedicated to Seniors

 From health to finances to technology and humor, we've put together a list of the top senior sites where you'll find a little bit of everything.
 These sites are loaded with useful information and are easy to navigate.
-We have compiled a list of the best and more resourceful websites on the web for senior citizens.
+We have compiled a list of resourceful websites on the web for senior citizens.

 (Note: While the sites are categorized, they are not ranked in order.)

 Useful information is essential when you are trying to age with ease.
 From activities to try at home, to retirement and investment advice, it's important to know where to look for information on aging.
 Here are some of our favorite websites that will help you as you age in place and provide you with alternative living situations if the time comes.

 From the latest treatments for Alzheimer's to the eight healthy reasons to have sex, aarp.org is crammed with useful senior articles, videos and senior discounts.
 There is probably no other site as comprehensive.
 Even if you aren't looking for anything specific, just browse the headlines and you'll find something that catches your eye.

 Retirement Life Matters: retirementlifematters.com

 Hundreds of articles for the retired on topics ranging from health to relationships to spirituality.

 Interviews with experts; fashion and beauty; arts and crafts for seniors — you'll find a little bit of everything here.

 A great site that focuses on assisted living facilities across the nation.
 This site also has some great content for those who may be interested in opening up an assisted living or senior living home.